 Posted September 29, 2012 at 07:00 pm by Former Writer

 When new devices are released, there are a plethora of ways to enjoy it.
 For many, it’s getting one pre-ordered.
 For others, it’s waiting for system dumps or firmware leaks, and using them to port the newest stuff around to older devices.
 It can’t match the experience of actually owning the phone, but it does give potential owners or fans great insight as to how the new software runs.
 Motorola Droid RAZR users can now get a taste of what’s to come on the Motorola Droid RAZR M.

-Posted September 28, 2012 By: Conan Troutman
+Posted September 28, 2012 at 09:30 am by Conan Troutman

 Have you recently picked up a shiny new RAZR M and decided to unlock the bootloader?
 If you have, you’ve surely noticed that upon booting the device you are now greeted by a rather sternly worded warning which seems to suggest that not only is your device at risk from physical damage, but you are as well.
 Thankfully, we’ve yet to hear of anybody being blown to smithereens by unlocking their bootloader.